aldifajr/backend-test-altech-omega/README.md

 ## How to run unit test
 - Type in `php artisan test` to run the unit test

-## Performance Tuning Information
+## Performance tuning information
-I implemented pagination and caching in "Retrieve All Books" endpoint.
+I implemented simple and straighforward pagination and caching in "Retrieve All Books" endpoint to demonstrate the performance tuning.
 ```
 namespace App\Repositories;